anayjoshi/anayjoshi.github.io/_posts/2015-07-12-revenge-of-the-paper.md

 > It all started with my desire to store useful knowledge in a portable, future proof locker - so that an older version of myself could revisit this **knowledge repository** and avoid rediscovery.
 In the fag end of 2013, I was celebrating [Digital Notebooks](/blog/digital-notebooks) for all the claps it truely deserved.
 Today, in a *sequel* to that post, Paper Notebooks fight back.
 Would paper have the last laugh?

 For most of my engineering career until recently, I was developing software/firmware.
 When I was introduced to digital notekeeping on [Evernote](http://www.evernote.com) (and later [Simplenote](http://www.simplenote.com)), I had gone all nuts - happily jumping around my house.
-It was **perfectly** what I wanted back then for maintaining my notes.
+It was **perfectly** what I wanted for maintaining my notes back then.

 Knowledge repositories for Software Engineering requires mainly text.
 Yup it does require visual aids - state machine diagrams, flowcharts etc., but these are standard visuals.
 Tools such as [GraphViz](http://www.graphviz.com) can take in text and autogenerate these images.
 Piece of cake.
 So back when I was primarily writing code and using digital notebooks for building my knowledge repository, I was something like this